-Because this reef is about six miles offshore of the Florida Keys, sitting on the edge of the barrier reef, conditions need to be fairly calm to snorkel it.
+Because this reef is about six miles offshore of Key Largo, sitting on the edge of the barrier reef, conditions need to be fairly calm for snorkeling Molasses Reef.
 And that is why we have not yet done it.
 The weather would not cooperate when we were there.
 But we have heard great things about the wonderful Elkhorn Coral, huge brain corals, abundant sea life, and clear waters.
-We found the following picture in the creative commons on flickr.
+We found the pictures of the reef you see on this page, in the creative commons on Flickr.
+It is likely you would have to dive down to see the reef as well as in these pictures.

 Obviously, you need to get on a boat for snorkeling Molasses Reef.
 You can get on a tour in Key Largo or at Pennekamp State Park.
 We are not sure if the large boats from the park or Key Largo go to Molasses as the companies often won’t tell you the destination until you leave.
 But, you can book a private charter or a place on a boat with a max of six passengers, and you are more likely to be able to visit Molasses.
 Make sure you get on a snorkeler’s tour, as divers go here a lot and they are diving deeper.
 Or, you could rent your own boat if you are skilled.